harvardinformatics/snakemake-workshop/run/run.md

 - Partition/queue
 - Runtime

-Depending one what cluster you are using, you may also need to specify other resources, such as `account`.
+Depending on what cluster you are using, you may also need to specify other resources, such as `account`.

-While **partition** and **CPUs** are somewhat deterministic, **memory** and **runtime** usually require use to give best estimates.
+While **partition** and **CPUs** are somewhat deterministic, **memory** and **runtime** usually require us to give best estimates.
 This can be a tricky task, and there aren't hard and fast rules for determining this even outside the context of Snakemake.

 In the context of Snakemake, resources need to be specified keeping in mind that each rule may run multiple jobs on different inputs, so you'll have to request what you think is the most memory and runtime a given rule would need for the highest resource demanding input.